Sebastien-HATTON/docker-swarm-control/README.md

 1. `scripts/04-destroy-global-service.sh` -- destroys the stack, freeing resources
 1. `scripts/05-deploy-replicated-service.sh` -- creates a stack were services get placed randomly by the scheduler and scaled
 1. `scripts/06-destroy-replicated-service.sh` -- cleans up the stack we just created
+1. `scripts/07-deploy-rolling-upgrade.sh` -- showcase an upgrade of Redis from one release to another
+1. `scripts/08-destroy-rolling-upgrade.sh` -- cleans up the upgrade stack

 # Tips and Tricks
 TODO